meenunat/CarND-Semantic-Segmentation-master/README.md

 ## Objective: <a name="objective"></a>

 In this project, NVDIA GTX 1060 TI graphics card used for training.
-There are number of hyper parameters, epochs, batch sizes, learning rates, and dropouts and here are the optimal parameters are found as follow:
+There are number of hyper parameters, epochs, batch sizes, learning rates, and dropouts.
+Following are the optimal parameters being used:

     -Epochs: 25
     -Batch Size: 8
     -Learning rate: 0.0001
     -Dropouts: 0.2

-## Results <a name="results">
+## Results

 The following images of the output of the results of Fully Convolutional Network for Semantic Segmentation: